dric2018/zindi-yield-pred/README.md

 # Usage

-Run tne train.ipynb notebook that generates the submission file into the submissions directory.
+Run tne `train.ipynb` in the `notebooks` folder notebook that generates the submission file into the submissions directory.